bpavel-test/nodejs_test/README.md

 The property 'amount' could be only number.
 Transaction with negative amount will be rejected.

 ### Transaction hisoty
-Each successful transaction will have record in history:
+Each successful transaction will have own record in history.
+Any read operation will be blocked by write operation and resolved after write operation or resolved with empty object after timeout 10 sec.
 ```
 {
     "id": "string",